1. Blog

 How to Prevent Obesity in Dogs

 Wilson suggests encouraging good habits early on.
-Feeding a healthy diet in the correct proportions, limiting treats, and prioritizing exercise will ensure that your pet maintains a healthy weight throughout their life.
+Feeding a healthy diet in the correct proportions, limiting treats, and prioritizing an exercise plan will ensure that your pet maintains a healthy weight throughout their life.

 “Prevention is key, especially for certain breeds that have the propensity to have health issues related to obesity,” she says.
 “If you can prevent your dog from becoming obese, then hopefully we can keep that pet active and pain-free throughout their lives.”